Quickstart Guide

 🔮 Predict

-Auto Feature Engineering as Simple as Writing a Dictionary
+Auto Feature Engineering as Simple as Creating a Dictionary

-Feature Engineering aims to build a training set from multi-table data, by summarizing the useful information from the secondary tables.
+Feature Engineering aims to build a training dataset from multi-table data, by summarizing useful information from the secondary tables.
 For example, let's consider multi-table data where the root table describes the customers of a telecommunications operator (with one record per customer) and the secondary tables each describe call details, services used, contracts (with a varying number of records per customer).
-In this case, the ``call rate to foreign countries'' could be a useful aggregate for predicting customer churn.
+In this case, the ''call rate to foreign countries'' could be a useful aggregate for predicting customer churn.

-We continue with the previous example, where the multi-table data describes the customers of a telecommunications operator and where the goal is to predict the churn:
+We continue with the previous example, where the multi-table data describes the customers of a telecommunications operator and where the goal is to predict customer churn:

-Khiops allows users to describe multi-table data as a Python dictionary (a running sample is available).
+Khiops allows users to describe multi-table data as a Python dictionary (a running sample is available here).
 Here's an example:

 X_train = {